Channi writes to PM Modi, demands complete waiver of farmers' debt | Headlines

 There is a ray of hope after the Government of India's changed stance, he wrote.

 ''Prime Minister Sir, the farmers of Punjab are the ones who picked up the gauntlet of food security of the nation and became the bulwark of the green revolution.
-The filled godowns of today testify their relentless toil...
+The filled godowns of today testify to their relentless toil.

 ''However, while ensuring food security our farmers driven by self-pride got crippled under the weight of a mountain of debt.
 When they toiled on the soil, their sons defended the sensitive borders with their lives,'' Channi wrote in the letter.